xavier-green/capgemini/capgemini_back/README.md

 According to all `YOUR_APP_*` environment variables in `docker/docker-compose.yml` add :
 - NODE_ENV : production || development
 - JWT secret for your environment.
-- Redis client id
-- Redis client secret
+- Redis  secret for your environment

 ### Secure